Download this series as a free eBook here.

 Since the National Credit Act took effect in 2007, the term “blacklisted’ is no longer used.
 When you apply for credit, your record simply shows your payment habits.
 This is used by the credit provider to determine how likely you are to meet your obligations in the future.

-Next week we’re going to help you figure out how to get as much as 20% off on your debt by putting together a repayment plan and discuss all the hidden costs involved in being handed over.
+In other posts we help you figure out how to get as much as 20% off your debt by putting together a repayment plan.
+We will also discuss the hidden costs involved in being handed over.